Abiola Irele: Négritude

-Irele helped to expound upon the understanding of Négritude first theorized by Aimé Césaire in the magazine L'Étudiant noir and then in his groundbreaking book Cahier d'un retour au pays natal (1939), in various articles, like "A Defence of Negritude" in Transition (1964) or in the article "What is Negritude?"
+Irele helped to expound upon the understanding of Négritude first theorized by Aimé Césaire in the magazine L'Étudiant noir and then in his groundbreaking book Cahier d'un retour au pays natal (1939), in various articles, such as "A Defence of Negritude" in Transition magazine (1964) or in the article "What is Negritude?"
 (1977).
 In his article, Irele defines Négritude as "the literary and ideological movement of French-speaking black intellectuals, which took form as a distinctive and significant aspect of the comprehensive reaction of the black man to the colonial situation...".

-In his collection of essays Négritude et condition africaine, Irele explores the question of African thought.
+In his 2008 collection of essays Négritude et condition africaine, Irele explores the question of African thought.
 He begins by rejecting the notion of ideological difference between anglophone and francophone Africa.
 He aims to root African progress in the present and not in a romanticized past.

 Death

 Irele died at the age of 81 on 2 July 2017 in a US hospital.
 Tributes to him included a poem by Wole Soyinka.